UpVent/weeping-moon/README.md

 Ubuntu / Debian server installations.
 It aims to provide a quick and easy solution for common security problems on Ubuntu Servers.

+## Project Status

+Consider this as a pre-alpha.
+Things are tested but not that much so please be careful and always try to test this in a controlled environment before proceeding to real servers.

+If you can wait please do so until the first release is out in the wild.
+Releases are indeed tested in both Debian and Ubuntu (Stable & Latest LTS respectively)

 ## Prerequisites

 - It sould *just* work.